-POSSESSION OF STOLEN MAIL

-18 U.S.C. § 1708 (Third Paragraph)
+POSSESSION OF STOLEN MAIL 18 U.S.C. § 1708 (THIRD PARAGRAPH)

-Title 18, United States Code, Section 1708, makes it a crime to possess (describe items, e.g., checks) known by the defendant to have been stolen from the United States mail.
+Title 18, United States Code, Section 1708, makes it a crime to possess any letter, postal card, package, bag, or mail known by the defendant to have been stolen from the United States mail.